farberlab/starter-academic/content/authors/will/index.md

 ---

-Will is a biostatistician at the University of Virginia School of Medicine.
-His work primarily focuses on GWAS and single cell analyses
+I am a biostatistician at the University of Virginia School of Medicine.